 A: No these Athletics sessions are short courses which are only run for the length of one term only.
 There is a strict limit to the number of athletes in each group.
 Giving exclusive access to a small number of students to an activity for the entire year is not the aim of my sessions.
 We all want our kids to try out as many different sports and activities as possible, but to do that they must be given the opportunity.
 That is why every course is advertised with a start and an end date and a total number of weeks.
 It is a condition of submitting an Expression of Interest that you acknowledge and agree to this.

 Q: Will you put on more classes or classes on different days?

-A: No. Currently I am only available two afternoons a week.
+A: No. The P&C avoid conflicting after school activities and there is no other day available.
 The senior class can only be run on Mondays as it requires the use of the hall in wet weather.
 The hall is only available for me to hire after school on Mondays.